Kutch Bustard Sanctuary: Fauna and flora

 Within its delimited area, Kutch Bustard Sanctuary reportedly has three species of the bustards namely, the great Indian bustards (endangered) (local name: ghorad), the lesser floricans (endangered) (Sypheotides indica) and the houbara bustards (vulnerable).
 As per last reports, 66 floricans and 17 houbara bustards were reported.

-The sanctuary also is habitat for harriers, common cranes, black partridges (local name: kalo tetar), sand grouses, black and grey francolin, spotted and Indian sandgrouse, quails, larks, shrikes, coursers and plovers.
+The sanctuary also is habitat for harriers, common cranes, black francolins (local name: kalo tetar), sand grouses,grey francolin, spotted and Indian sandgrouse, quails, larks, shrikes, coursers and plovers.
 Vulnerable species such as the Stoliczka's bushchat and white-naped tit have also been recorded in the KBS.
 The migratory bird, the imperial eagle is also sighted here.

 On the sanctuary’s northern border, large flocks of flamingos, herons, egrets, sandpipers and other birds have been sighted, particularly on the Kutch coast line.

 The great Indian bustard, India's heaviest bird, is a shy bird, a good flier but prefers to walk.
 It lives in open areas and roosts and breeds in the open.
 Nests of bustard chicks have been seen during the rainy season.
 Each bird lays one egg at a time and it takes 45 days to hatch.

-The sanctuary is home for wild animals such as wolf, caracal (Caracal caracal), desert cat (Felis libyca ornata), jackal, striped hyena (Hyaena hyaena), fox, mongoose, bluebull, chinkara (Gazella bennettii), spiny tailed lizard (Saara hardwiickii), snake and many others, inhabit the area 425 Chinkaras (Indian gazelles) have also been recorded in the KBS and its vicinity.
+The sanctuary is home for wild animals such as wolf, caracal (Caracal caracal), Asiatic wildcat (Felis lybica ornata), jackal, striped hyena (Hyaena hyaena), fox, mongoose, bluebull, chinkara (Gazella bennettii), spiny tailed lizard (Saara hardwiickii), snake and many others, inhabit the area 425 Chinkaras (Indian gazelles) have also been recorded in the KBS and its vicinity.
 The sanctuary has sparse grassland vegetation, dominated by the bushy Ziziphus sp.